izzy-robinson/msc-thesis/The First Quantum Local Friendliness Inequality.md

 > The purpose of visualisation is insight, not pictures.
 > - Ben Shneiderman

 In chapter 9, we took a fresh perspective on LF inequalities in which we identified a two dimensional projection of the LF polytope.
-This was originally demonstrated in figure 9.6 but is reproduced below in figure 10.1.
+This was originally demonstrated in [](#LF-graph-figure) but is reproduced below in [](#QLF-graph-figure).
 It can be noticed that, within the region identified as 'of interest', the quantum boundary contains a number of straight lines.
 The one parallel to the y-axis is nothing other than the CHSH bound, but interestingly there is another straight line which is parallel to neither axis.
 This is therefore a 'quantum LF inequality' (i.e. a linear inequality which is satisfied by quantum mechanics) which we will call QLF.[^1] The purpose of this chapter is to investigate QLF and prove it is genuine; in other words, we want to find a bound.

 [^1]: Note how the point we identified in chapter 9 lies on this inequality so is extremal in this sense.